 SAA is looking for volunteers to assist with all on-site meeting services.
-The 78th Annual Meeting will be held in Honolulu, HI on April 3-7, 2013.
+The 79th Annual Meeting will be held in Austin, TX on April 23-27, 2014.

 There is only one requirement for volunteering: You must be able to work a total of 8 hours (two four-hour shifts).
 In return for your time, you will receive a free meeting registration that gives you full access to the 80th Annual Meeting.